Giving Statements

 I facilitated a co-design session with my team to generate low-fidelity ideas before moving into prototyping.
 From here I took the strongest ideas and formed a new prototype in UX Pin for testing.

-" It’s definitely improved… Hands down this was much better, much easier to manage and think through.
-I remember hesitating quite a bit with the other ” - Customer quote from user-testing
+“ It’s definitely improved.
+Hands down this is much better, easier to manage and think through.
+I remember hesitating quite a bit with the other ”

-• Launching with email only as the communication method — as it was our most commonly used delivery method and defer SMS and physical mail to a later release.
+• We launched with email as the only communication method for the first release.
+Email was our most commonly used delivery method so we deferred SMS and physical mail to a later release

-• Delivering mobile UI layout updates gradually as most of our users would do this task on desktop according to internal analytics
+• Our mobile UI layout was released gradually overtime after the release as most of our users would do this task on desktop according to our internal analytics

 Outcome